x86driver/clj-parse-server/README.md

 Currently just support simple PFObject, PFQuery, see examples/UnitTest.m for more details.

-Warning: No authority for incoming HTTP connections, be ware of any malicious connections.
+Warning: No authority for incoming HTTP connections, be aware of any malicious connections.

 ## How to trace this project